I wasn't there when she took her first breaths of air, when the vibrations of her vocal chords sounded the alarm she was cold, hungry or tired.

 No, just 15 minutes away, I was eating a salad for dinner made from the handful of vegetables my garden grew that year.
 Mike and his dad were at an outdoor concert, it was a beautiful fall night under the stars.

-It was an ordinary evening for us - a childless couple who'd been married for five years.
+It was an ordinary evening for us, a childless couple who'd been married for five years.
 We were going about our normal routines, clueless of the events taking place across town that would change our lives forever four, short months later as our adoption story began.

 Although I wasn't there to hold a brand new baby girl and plant soft kisses on her forehead, I'm here now.